ravi-mone/angular2-crud/README.md

 # prod build
 npm run build.prod

-//To install and run the mongodb server
+#To install and run the mongodb server
 #Install the mongodb server if not installed already
 apt-get install mongodb-server (try with `sudo` if not installed properly)
 #Run the below command in another tab
-npm server/app.js
+node server/app.js

 ```